Thinking of going on safari…let us give you some tips and advice

 - Respect wildlife even if they seem comfortable with you they are still wild animals

 - Always listen to your guide, they do know what’s best for the environment and most importantly your safety.

-Contact us for recommendations and advice firstname.lastname@example.org
+Contact us for recommendations, advice and safari planning on firstname.lastname@example.org